cardano-foundation/docs-cardano-org/explore-cardano/cardano-monetary-policy.md

 **Choosing τ**

 Determining the right value for τ (the percentage of unclaimed rewards automatically going to the reserves every epoch) was equally challenging.
-Following discussions, deliberations, and projections, the value chosen was 20%, which means that, initially, 20% of the monetary expansion and the transaction fees are send to the treasury after each epoch.
+Following discussions, deliberations, and projections, the value chosen was 20%, which means that, initially, 20% of the monetary expansion and the transaction fees are sent to the treasury after each epoch.